Lebanon is in a big mess. But on coronavirus, it’s doing something right.

 There are enough tests available to test everyone with symptoms, for free at government hospitals or for a fee at private ones.
 Results are returned within 24 hours, much less time than it often takes Americans to receive their results.

-There is currently no shortage of protective equipment for health workers.
-Face masks, gloves and hand sanitizers are widely available in stores — and are widely used.
+There is no shortage of protective equipment for health workers.
+Face masks, gloves and hand sanitizer are widely available in stores — and are widely used.
 Some supermarkets are handing out freebie face shields emblazoned with their logo.

 Health experts attribute the success above all to the swift and strictly observed lockdown.

 By way of comparison: Cook County in Illinois, which includes the city of Chicago and has a smaller population (5.1 million), reported its first coronavirus case on Jan.
-24, a full month before Lebanon.
+24, nearly a month before Lebanon.
 The state of Illinois closed schools on March 13, two weeks after Lebanon.
 It issued a stay-at-home order on March 20, five days after Lebanon had locked down.
-As of Tuesday, Cook County had reported 21,184 infections and 915 deaths.
+As of Wednesday, Cook County had reported 24,546 infections and 1,072 deaths.

-Paradoxically, distrust of the notoriously dysfunctional government may have helped, said Nasser Yassin, Director of Research at the American University of Beirut’s Issam Fares Institute.
+Paradoxically, distrust of the country’s notoriously dysfunctional government may have helped, said Nasser Yassin, director of research at the American University of Beirut’s Issam Fares Institute for Public Policy and International Affairs.
 “Given the health system and the way the government operates, you cannot trust they’ll be able to cope.”

 And, in contrast to some other worse-hit countries, no senior politicians sought to dismiss or downplay the risks.

-“In Lebanon, everybody has been terrified from day one,” said Souha Kanj, who heads the infectious diseases department at the Beirut’s American University Hospital.
-“In a way it’s good to be scared and panic because it forces you to be more vigilant.”
+“In Lebanon, everybody has been terrified from day one,” said Souha Kanj, who heads the infectious diseases department at the American University of Beirut Medical Center.
+“In a way, it’s good to be scared and panic because it forces you to be more vigilant.”

 Lebanon’s small size is another factor, enabling extensive contact tracing.
 Almost all the early cases detected among arrivals from Europe and Iran, no matter how mild their symptoms, were isolated in the Rafik Hariri University Hospital, the main government hospital charged with managing the epidemic, said Firass Abiad, the hospital’s general manager.